FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Code - Toggle GPIO's (LEDs) Bitmask

-The previous code used pre-defined functions for toggling GPIO and left LED #2 ON.
-Those predefined functions are actually just providing an abstraction of the raw command for GPIO bitmask control.
-The GPIO bitmask control is part of the Command Application and provides both ON/OFF control of many GPIO in a single command while also guarding potentially damaging GPIO from being accidentally changed (i.e. removes ability to manually toggle the RF amplifier control GPIO).
+The predefined functions are actually just providing an abstraction of the `CommandLocalGPIO(self, p3_bitmask_on, p4_bitmask_on, p5_bitmask_on, p3_bitmask_off, p4_bitmask_off, p5_bitmask_off)` function that provides GPIO bitmask control of all controllable GPIO pins.
+This functionality is part of the Command Application and provides control of all GPIO in a single command while also guarding potentially damaging GPIO from being accidentally changed (i.e. removes ability to manually toggle the RF amplifier GPIO).

 The Python module function `faraday_cmd.CommandLocalGPIO()` contains 6 function arguments:

 * 3 function arguments for commanding GPIO ports 3, 4, 5 pins ON
 * 3 function arguments for commanding GPIO ports 3, 4, 5 pins OFF

-If any bits are HIGH (1) in the bitmask bytes then that respective pin will be toggled ON (HIGH), if a bit is left LOW (0) then no action will take place and the bit will remain in it's current HIGH/LOW state.
+If any bits are HIGH (1) in the bitmask bytes then the respective ON/OFF action will be applied to that bitmask's pin, if a bit is left LOW (0) then no action will take place and the pin will remain in it's current HIGH/LOW state.
+Commanding both and HIGH and LOW for the same port/pin is not allowed.

 **For Example:**